Gandi-IDE/scratch-vm/README.md

 What works

- - not much
+ - some scripts can go fast
- - scripts are recompiled on every run, makes many projects unplayable
+ - scripts can be cached after being compiled once

 Non-goals